slatedocs/slate/source/includes/_webhooks.md

 Webhooks allow you to be notified of events that happen on your Affinity instance.
 For example, your app can be notified when a list is created, a field value is updated, a person is deleted, and more.
 These events will fire immediately after the corresponding action takes place.

-## The webhook subscription resource
+## The Webhook Subscription Resource

 > Example Response